SpellarBot/Composer-Guide/putting-gates-to-use/basic-circuit-identities.md

 For a controlled-$$Z$$ gate, the control qubit must be in state $$|1\rangle$$for a $$Z$$ to be applied to the target qubit.
 Given the above property of $$Z$$, this only has an effect when the target is in state $$|1\rangle$$.
 We can therefore simply think of the controlled-$$Z$$ gate as one which multiplies the state of two qubits by $$-1$$, but only when they are in the state is $$|11\rangle$$.

-This new interpretation is phrased in a perfectly symmtric way, and so shows that the labels of 'control' and 'target' are not necessary for this gate.
+This new interpretation is phrased in a perfectly symmetric way, and so shows that the labels of 'control' and 'target' are not necessary for this gate.

 This property gives us a way to reverse the orientation of a controlled-NOT.
 We can first turn the controlled-NOT into a controlled-$$Z$$ by using the method described earlier: placing an `h` both before and after on the target qubit.